communications-mining

 Preview Issues window

-How to edit or delete alerts
+To edit or delete an alert:

 Edit Alert window